Direct and Indirect horizontal hot water cylinders can be

 hot water draw off in the middle of the dome at the very top.

-of these tappings also needs to be modified. |
+of these tappings also needs to be repositioned accordingly. |

 The cold inlet on a horizontal cylinder